 Travel Nesting

-Slow travel for introverts who want to go all the places and...do very little when they get there.
+Slow travel for introverts who want to go all the places...but not do all the things.

 -